 Fallen-e1429820740747

-Simple Ways to Prevent Falls
+Simple Strategies to Prevent Falls in Seniors

 Did you know that a broken hip can increase the risk of death for an older adult?
 The US Department of Health and Human Services is concerned because the number of older adults who die after a fall is increasing.
 From 2012-2013, over 50% of all unintentional deaths in this population was attributed to a fall.
 That’s approximately 46,000 deaths in one year!
 All for something that could have been prevented!
 Many people wrongly believe that, as we age, falling is unavoidable.
 It may seen simple, but preventing a fall requires more information than you’d think.
 Here are a few things to consider to avoid potentially life-threatening falls: